Setting my intention for the new year

 It feels good to set a positive intention for the new year.
 I hope that by focusing on my desire for connection, I can let the word gently guide me through the year.
 I can feel this is going to be a time of change and I’m open to new ideas and possibilities.
 I’d love to know if you’ve selected a word to shape your year – please let me know in the comments.

-This text was originally shared with my community as part of my monthly letter.
+This text was originally shared with my online community as part of my monthly letter.
 If you’d like to join my mailing list, to receive regular inspiration and motivation, with all my latest blog posts and updates about my coaching, then please sign up here.
-I’d love for you to join my online community!

 Uncover your dreams and aspirations for the year ahead